Blankxx420/Labyrinth/README.md

 # Getting Started

-Install the required files with "pip install -r requirements.txt"
+Install the required files with main executable in build files

 Launch the game with "python3 main.py"